-At Carolina, we've seen how students from all disciplines and career paths benefit from a global education.
-They gain valuable career skills, become more confident in their abilities and perform better as students.
+At Carolina, we've seen how a global education can help students across all disciplines develop valuable career skills, become more confident in their abilities and perform better as students.
 Because all students should have these benefits, we make a global education part of your Carolina education.
-This is Carolina's Global Guarantee - our commitment to help students fulfill their potential to become the next generation of global leaders, with the global knowledge, skills, and mindset to address the world's greatest challenges.
-The Global Guarantee means that we offer YOU the best menu of global education opportunities possible.
-The FedEx Global Education Center is Carolina's hub for global programs, lectures, music, and films, where you can connect with people from all over the world and learn about languages, cultures, and regions.
-The FedEx GEC houses UNC Global, comprised of these campus units: Office of the Vice Provost for Global Affairs, International Student and Scholar Services, Study Abroad Office, area studies centers, and the Curriculum in Global Studies.
+This is Carolina's Global Guarantee - our commitment to help students fulfill their potential to become the next generation of leaders, with the global knowledge, skills, and mindset to address the world's greatest challenges.
+The Global Guarantee means that we offer YOU the best menu of global education opportunities possible - opportunities on campus, in the classroom and abroad.
+The FedEx Global Education Center is Carolina's hub for global programs, lectures, art and more, where you can connect with people from all over the world and learn about languages, cultures, and regions.
+The FedEx GEC houses UNC Global, which includes these campus units: Office of the Vice Provost for Global Affairs, International Student and Scholar Services, Study Abroad Office, six area studies centers, and the Curriculum in Global Studies.
 Learn more at global.unc.edu.

-GLOBAL.UNC.EDU UNC_GLOBAL @ @UNCGLOBAL
+GLOBAL.UNC.EDU DUNC\GLOBAL @ @UNCGLOBAL

-INTERNATIONAL STUDENT & SCHOLAR SERVICES
+INTERNATIONAL STUDENT & SCHOLAR SERVICES (ISSS)

-International Student and Scholar Services (ISSS) promotes global exchange by providing immigration services and cross-cultural programming to international students, scholars, faculty and their families in support of the University's educational and research missions.
-ISSS serves approximately 3,700 international students, faculty and researchers from over 80 countries.
+International Student and Scholar Services (ISSS) promotes global exchange by providing immigration services for university sponsored categories and cross-cultural programming to international students, scholars, faculty and their families in support of the University's educational and research missions.
+ISSS serves over 3.300 international students, faculty and researchers from over 80 countries.

-Immigration advising services for international students includes assistance in understanding complex U.S. immigration regulations such as visa applications and maintenance of immigration status.
-Individual and group advising is offered to assist students and scholars in adjusting to the U.S. and the U.S. system of education.
+Immigration advising services for international students includes assistance in understanding complex U.S. immigration regulations and maintenance of immigration status for university sponsored benefits.
+Individual advising is offered to assist you in adjusting to the U.S. and the U.S. system of education.
 Networking and referrals to other campus departments are common.

-Programs offered by ISSS are designed to assist international students with adjusting to life in the U.S. and Chapel Hill.
-These include International Student Orientation programs and regular informational sessions on a variety of topics.
-Additionally, the International Friendship Program pairs international students with local families for friendship and cross-cultural sharing.
+Programs offered by ISSS are designed to assist you as an international student with adjusting to life in the U.S. and Chapel Hill.
+These include International Student Orientation programs, monthly student advising cafe hours, and regular informational sessions on a variety of topics, including OPT.
+New events are always being developed, we encourage you to attend events to develop community and navigate life in the U.S. If you are a student from the U.S., we also invite you to attend any events hosted by ISSS to engage with other attendees and develop long-lasting, meaningful, global connections.
 Learn more at our website and social media sites.